mongodb/docs-mongodb-shell/source/includes/scripting/fact-require-ems-modules.rst

    * - ``ECMAScript``
      -  No

-You can ``require`` a CommonJS module in ``mongosh``.
-You cannot ``require`` an ECMAScript module.
-If you want to use an ECMAScript module, check to see if there is a CommonJS version that you can use instead.
+You cannot ``require`` an ECMAScript module in ``mongosh``.
+If you want to use functionality from an ECMAScript module, check to see if there is a CommonJS version that you can use instead.
 For more information, see:

 - `Node.js module documentation
   <https://nodejs.org/api/esm.html#modules-ecmascript-modules>`__